Trauma center: Level V

 A Level V trauma center provides initial evaluation, stabilization, diagnostic capabilities, and transfer to a higher level of care.
 They may provide surgical and critical-care services, as defined in the service's scope of trauma care services.
 A trauma-trained nurse is immediately available, and physicians are available upon patient arrival in the emergency department.
 If not open 24 hours daily, the facility must have an after-hours trauma response protocol.

 Pediatric trauma centers

 A facility can be designated an adult trauma center, a pediatric trauma center, or an adult and pediatric trauma center.
 If a hospital provides trauma care to both adult and pediatric patients, the level designation may not be the same for each group.
 For example, a Level I adult trauma center may also be a Level II pediatric trauma center because pediatric trauma surgery is a specialty unto itself.
 Adult trauma surgeons are not generally specialized in providing surgical trauma care to children and vice versa, and the difference in practice is significant.

-In contrast to adult trauma centers, pediatric trauma centers only have two ratings, either level I or level II.
+In contrast to adult trauma centers, the ACS will only verify and most states designate pediatric trauma centers as either Level I or Level II.
+Only a handful of states designate pediatric trauma centers beyond Level II; Hawaii and Washington designate up to Level III, while New Hampshire and Texas designate up to Level IV.

+Current system in the United Kingdom

+There are 27 major trauma centres in England, four in Scotland, one in Wales and one in Northern Ireland.
+The UK system operates on a "hub and spoke" model with regional trauma networks headed by one or two Major Trauma Centres (MTC's) and supported by trauma units (TU's).

+Major Trauma Centre

+Major trauma centres are very similar to Level I trauma centers in the U.S., with teams of specialized care available around the clock to treat patients with injuries of all possible severity.
+MTCs can be designated as "adult only", "children's only" or "adult and children" to identify what patients they are prepared to treat.

+Trauma Unit

+Trauma units can play two roles, the first is to care for those who are less seriously injured which avoids overconsumption of resources in the major trauma centres.
+The other is to stabilize then transfer patients who are far from a major trauma centre or too unstable to be transported there directly.